beaker1224/Shi-Lab/Shi/auto_lsm/readMe.md

 did get help from ChatGPT.
 And thanks to the inspiration brought by the author of "auto_hyperspectra".

 ## How to use
 Under the auto_lsm folder, you will find a txt file called parameters.txt.
-If no such a file, please run parameter_interpreter_3.py.
+If no such a file, please run #### **`parameter_interpreter_3.py`**.
-Open parameter.txt, you can put your parameters into this file like the image attached below:
+Open parameter.txt, you can put your parameters into this file like the image attached here:

 ![image](https://github.com/user-attachments/assets/549d51c3-0df5-4dc9-9f90-b28264edc1d0)

 IMPORTANT: The input form must be (everything in the parenthesis should be ignored, this is just for explanation)
 ```
 --(TWO dashes)